Liberty Bell Trail

 The Southern Connection

-In 2023, PEC is targeting a feasibility study for the final – and arguably, the most important – section of the Liberty Bell Trail, from where the MBI feasibility study starts in Upper Gwynedd to its junction with the Schuylkill River Trail in Norristown.
-The section, the “Southern Connection,” ranks as the #1 overall priority trail segment out of all 253 unbuilt Circuit Trails segments analyzed in our Gap Analysis of the Circuit Trails network.
+In the winter and spring of 2023, PEC sponsored an exploratory study for the final – and arguably, the most important – section of the Liberty Bell Trail, from where the 2021-2022 MBI feasibility study starts in Upper Gwynedd to its junction with the Schuylkill River Trail in Norristown.
+This section, known as the “Southern Connection,” ranks as the #1 overall priority trail segment out of all 253 unbuilt Circuit Trails segments analyzed in our Gap Analysis of the Circuit Trails network.